Piton de la Fournaise

-Piton de la Fournaise (/fr/; "Peak of the Furnace") is a shield volcano on the eastern side of Réunion island, a French overseas department and region, in the Indian Ocean.
+Piton de la Fournaise (/fr/; 'Peak of the Furnace') is a shield volcano on the eastern side of Réunion island, a French overseas department and region, in the Indian Ocean.
 It is currently one of the most active volcanoes in the world, along with Kīlauea in the Hawaiian Islands, Stromboli and Etna in Italy and Mount Erebus in Antarctica.
-A previous eruption began in August 2006 and ended in January 2007.
-The volcano erupted again in February 2007, on 21 September 2008, on 9 December 2010, which lasted for two days, and on 1 August 2015.
-The most recent eruption began on 15 September 2022.
 The volcano is located within Réunion National Park, a World Heritage Site.

 Residents of Réunion sometimes refer to Piton de la Fournaise simply as le Volcan ("the Volcano").
 It is a major tourist attraction.

 Geology

 The uppermost section of the volcano is occupied by the Enclos Fouqué, a caldera 8 km wide.
 High cliffs, known as remparts in French, form the caldera's rim.
 The caldera is breached to the southeast towards the sea.
 The eastern flank of the volcano is unstable and is in the initial stages of failure.
 It will eventually collapse into the Indian Ocean, possibly causing a megatsunami in the event of a cataclysmic debris flow.
 There is evidence of earlier failures on the submerged flanks and surrounding abyssal plain.
 The lower slopes are known as the Grand Brûlé ("Great Burn").
 Most volcanic eruptions are confined to the caldera.

-Inside the caldera is a 400 m high lava shield named Dolomieu.
+Inside the caldera is a 400 m lava shield named Dolomieu.
 At the top of this lava shield are Bory Crater (Cratère Bory) and Dolomieu Crater (Cratère Dolomieu), which is by far the wider of the two and named for French geologist Déodat Gratet de Dolomieu.